 Three bronze swords dating back to the Mycenaean civilization were discovered recently near the city of Aegio, in the Peloponnese.
-The swords, among other finds, were found in an ancient tomb, dating back to the 12th to 11th century BC, it was announced by the Greek Ministry of Culture on Sunday.
+The swords, among other finds, were found in an ancient tomb, dating back to the 12th to 11th century BC.

-The first period of this year’s excavations on the Trapeza plateau, eight kilometers southwest of Aegio, was completed, bringing to light valuable offerings and bronze swords, among other items.
+Excavations on the Trapeza plateau, eight kilometers southwest of Aegio, brought to light valuable offerings and bronze swords, among other items.

 The site has been identified as Rypes, a city that flourished in early historical times and participated in the colonization as well, founding Croton, the ancient Greek colony in Magna Graecia, in southern Italy.
 The excavation was focused on the research of the Mycenaean necropolis, according to the Greek Ministry of Culture.